BananaInternal/snapcraft-package/README.md

      - See [Banana Editor Documenatation](https://www.banana.ch/doc9/en/node/8353)
      - Use file  [test/company_htmltest.ac2](https://github.com/BananaInternal/snapcraft-package/raw/master/test/company_htmltest.ac2)

-### Different Linux Distribution Check
+### Different Linux Distribution tests
-Verify that the software install and works with different Distributions.
+Verify that the snapcraft package allow to install the software on different Distributions.
-  * [] Ubuntu 18.10
+  * [] Ubuntu 18.10.
+Reference Distribution.
+If it works on this, then tests on the other one.
   * [] Ubuntu 18.04 LTS
   * [] Ubuntu 16.04 LTS
   * [] Fedora 29